 New England has the architecture, but California has the landscapes.
 That, according to the fall color connoisseur John Poimiroo, makes the Golden State America's premier autumn destination.
-As evidence, he cited a photograph of the Eastern Sierra’s Bishop Creek Canyon aflame with color a couple Septembers ago (shown above).
+As evidence, he cited a photograph of the Eastern Sierra’s Bishop Creek Canyon aflame with color in a past September, shown above.

 "I’ll take any photograph you can show me in New England, put this next to it, show it to a hundred people, and say, 'Which one takes your breath away?'" said Poimiroo, who runs the website California Fall Color.
 "This one takes your breath away."

 California has among the longest and most diverse seasons for fall foliage.

 The show usually begins mid-September in the upper reaches of the Sierra Nevada, then parades gradually down the slopes, concluding in the valleys in December.
 We asked Poimiroo to share his five favorite destinations to see California’s colors.

 The Eastern Sierra canyon has three forks — north, middle, and south — dotted with alpine lakes and dense with aspen, cottonwood, and willow trees that erupt in brilliant autumn hues.
 "It’s a spectacular area," Poimiroo said.